Keyword Analysis & Research: an

 https://www.merriam-webster.com/dictionary/an

-Webindefinite article ən, (ˈ)an : a entry 2 an opera an honor A vs. an: Usage Guide In speech and writing a is used before a consonant sound. a door a human Before a vowel sound an is usual an icicle an honor but especially in speech a is used occasionally, more often in some dialects than in others. a apple a hour a obligation
+: a entry 2. an opera. an honor.
+A vs. an: Usage Guide.
+In speech and writing a is used before a consonant sound. a door. a human.
+Before a vowel sound an is usual. an icicle. an honor. but …

 -